AVNunley/predicting-murder-clearance/README.md

 - Generate charts for comparisons of hypertuning parameters
 - Analysis of final model inference on final year of data
 - Jupyter Notebooks formatted for presentation
+- Add to report and remove some sections

 Room for improvement: